Qvareli Municipality: History

 Historical sources and archaeological field investigations have confirmed that there were ancient settlements in the territory of Qvareli municipality.
-At the State Museum of Academician Simon Janashia, archaeological items found in the area of present-day Shielda and Enisli, which belong to the Late Bronze Age, are preserved, and in the territory of Old Gavazi (now Akhalsofeli), Balghojiani and Gremi, household and war items of the ancient era are conserved.
-Gremi-Necresi area shelters ancient religious structures.
-The religious centre of this region was Nekresi, founded by King Pharnajom (2nd-1st century BC).
+At the State Museum of Academician Simon Janashia, archaeological items found in the area of present-day Shielda and Enisli, which belong to the Late Bronze Age, are preserved, and in the territory of Old Gavazi (now Akhalsopeli), Balghojiani and Gremi, household and war items of the ancient era are conserved.
+Gremi-Nekresi area shelters ancient religious structures.
+The religious center of this region was Nekresi, founded by King Pharnajom (2nd–1st century BC).
 In the 4th century, King Thrdat built a church here, where one of the Assyrian fathers, Abibos, settled in the 6th century.
 During his time, the episcopal diocese of Nekresi was founded (it existed until the 19th century).
 Nekresi was immediately given great importance.
 Nekresi Episcopal Diocese included not only Gaghmamkhari but also part of Dagestan (Didoeti).
 The monastery complex of Nekresi combines several monuments of Georgian architecture, of which the small basilica of the second half of the IV century is one of the oldest churches that have survived to this day in Georgia.
 The large three-church basilica belongs to the beginning of the 7th century.
-A tower was built for the bishop's two-story palace (8th-9th century, now in ruins) in the 16th century.
+A tower was built for the bishop's two-story palace (8th–9th century, now in ruins) in the 16th century.
 On the monastery's territory, there are remains of residential and commercial buildings, small chapels and others.

 In the XV-XVI centuries, the kingdom of Kakheti reached the peak of its power; during this period, its throne city was Gremi.
-The unique Gremi fortress with the Church of the Archangel, ruins, archaeological material and historical sources in the territory of Nakalakari confirm that it was one of the most important trades and economic centres of the feudal age Georgia.
+The unique Gremi fortress with the Church of the Archangel, ruins, archaeological material and historical sources in the territory of Nakalakari confirm that it was one of the most important trades and economic centers of the feudal age Georgia.
 Manuscripts have been reproduced here since the 15th century.
 Important caravan routes passed through Gremi, including the "Silk Road", which connected China with the Mediterranean and Black Sea countries.